top of page

 The adjective 'translucent' has its origins in Latin, where 'trans' means 'through' and 'lucere' means 'to shine' or 'to be light.'
 Etymologically, 'translucent' conveys the idea of allowing light to shine through to some extent.
 This term accurately describes materials or substances that permit the passage of light while also diffusing or scattering it, thereby making it challenging to see objects on the other side with perfect clarity.
 The word 'translucent' has been in use for centuries and captures the intriguing quality of materials like frosted glass or thin paper, which offer a partial transmission of light, creating a softened or blurred view.
 Its etymology reflects the balance between permitting light to pass through and scattering it, resulting in a semi-transparent appearance.

-Quiz: Find the meaning of the adjective translucent:
+Find the correct meaning of the adjective translucent:

 Try Again!